kubaszpak/face_mask_detection_machine_learning/README.md

 <br>

 Application detects if a test object is wearing a face mask correctly using Tensorflow, Keras, OpenCV.
 Also experimenting with PyTorch.

+NOTE: Model parameters and layers were copied from Kaggle's website community Notebooks!!!
 <br><br>

 ---